Crimson Education Uses Data to Match MentorsBy Dasmer Singh

 Crimson Education, an online personalized mentoring platform, is taking on the academic support and career planning market.
 To date, over 20,000 students have used Crimson, primarily to increase their chances of admission to top-tier universities.
 Crimson has 2,300 mentors, over 200 full-time staff, and offices in 21 cities; as of its Series B funding in 2016, Crimson was valued at $160M, and differentiated from competitors due to its proprietary mentor-student matching algorithm and extensive alumni database.
 Jamie Beaton, the Crimson’s CEO, is currently a first-year MBA candidate at Stanford University.

 While attending high school in New Zealand, Jamie Beaton discovered that there was very little guidance on what to do to be admitted to the world’s best colleges.
-He was studying at a top high school, but even there guidance counselors only knew about local universities.
+He was studying at a top high school, but even their guidance counselors only knew about local universities.
 Like many other students outside of the United States and Western Europe, Beaton struggled to decipher the courses and extracurriculars that would increase his likelihood of acceptance to international universities.
 After achieving top scores on A-Level courses and SAT tests, Beaton was accepted to top schools including Cambridge, Harvard, Yale, Princeton, Stanford, Columbia, and the University of Pennsylvania.

 After his early admission to Harvard, Beaton founded Crimson Education in 2013 to help high-achieving students from New Zealand navigate the international college application process, emphasizing building his customers’ academic and leadership backgrounds.
 When Beaton arrived at Harvard, he recruited 100 of his friends to be mentors for 50 of New Zealand’s top students, a network initially composed of Beaton’s personal contacts.
 From there, Crimson grew rapidly.